Get Answers to all your Questions

 \begin{aligned} &\frac{d y}{d x}=\frac{d\left(4-x^{2}\right)}{d x}\\ &\frac{d y}{d x}=-2 x=m_{1} \ldots\\ &\text { Considering the second curve }\\ &y=x^{2} \end{aligned}

-second curve differentiated with respect to X
+the second curve differentiated with respect to X

-\frac{d y}{d x}=\frac{d\left(x^{2}\right)}{d x}$
+\frac{d y}{d x}=\frac{d\left(x^{2}\right)}{d x}

-\frac{\mathrm{dy}}{\mathrm{dx}}=2 \mathrm{x}=\mathrm{m}_{2} \ldots$ (ii)
+\frac{\mathrm{dy}}{\mathrm{dx}}=2 \mathrm{x}=\mathrm{m}_{2} \ldots (ii)

-Given $y=x^{2}$ Substituting the other curve equation with this
+Given y=x^{2} Substituting the other curve equation with this

-When $x=\sqrt{2}, we get y=(\sqrt{2})^{2} \Rightarrow y=2$
+When x=\sqrt{2}, we get y=(\sqrt{2})^{2} \Rightarrow y=2

-When $x=-\sqrt{2} we get $y=(-\sqrt{2})^{2} \Rightarrow y=2$
+When x=-\sqrt{2} we get y=(-\sqrt{2})^{2} \Rightarrow y=2

-Hence the intersection points are $(\sqrt{2}, 2)$ and $(-\sqrt{2}, 2)$ since angle of intersection can be found using the formula
+Hence the intersection points are (\sqrt{2}, 2) \ and \ (-\sqrt{2}, 2) since angle of intersection can be found using the formula

-i.e., \tan \theta=\left|\frac{\mathrm{m}_{1}-\mathrm{m}_{2}}{1+\mathrm{m}_{1} \mathrm{~m}_{2}}\right|$
+i.e., \tan \theta=\left|\frac{\mathrm{m}_{1}-\mathrm{m}_{2}}{1+\mathrm{m}_{1} \mathrm{~m}_{2}}\right|

 Substituting the values from equation (i) and equation (ii), we get

-\Rightarrow \tan \theta=\left|\frac{-2 x-2 x}{1+(-2 x)(2 x)}\right|$
+\Rightarrow \tan \theta=\left|\frac{-2 x-2 x}{1+(-2 x)(2 x)}\right|\Rightarrow \tan \theta=\left|\frac{-2 x-2 x}{1+(-2 x)(2 x)}\right|

-\Rightarrow \tan \theta=\left|\frac{-4 x}{1-4 x^{2}}\right|$
+\Rightarrow \tan \theta=\left|\frac{-4 x}{1-4 x^{2}}\right|

-For $(\sqrt{2}, 2)$, the equation gets converted into,
+For (\sqrt{2}, 2), the equation gets converted into,

-\\ \Rightarrow \tan \theta=\left|\frac{-4(\sqrt{2})}{1-4(\sqrt{2})^{2}}\right|$ \\$\Rightarrow \tan \theta=\left|\frac{-4(\sqrt{2})}{-7}\right|$ \\$\Rightarrow \theta=\tan ^{-1}\left|\frac{4 \sqrt{2}}{7}\right|$
+\\ \Rightarrow \tan \theta=\left|\frac{-4(\sqrt{2})}{1-4(\sqrt{2})^{2}}\right|$ \\$\Rightarrow \tan \theta=\left|\frac{-4(\sqrt{2})}{-7}\right|$ \\$\Rightarrow \theta=\tan ^{-1}\left|\frac{4 \sqrt{2}}{7}\right|

-Hence, the angle at which the curve intersect at y=4-x^{2}$ and $y=x^{2}$ is $\tan ^{-1}\left|\frac{4 \sqrt{2}}{7}\right|$
+Hence, the angle at which the curve intersects at y=4-x^{2}$ and $y=x^{2}$ is $\tan ^{-1}\left|\frac{4 \sqrt{2}}{7}\right|

 Posted by